Full-stack Java developer working in the energy industry. Interested in web development, API design and databases.

 As part of my experience in my Cloud Computing course, I worked on a team to deploy a private OpenStack cloud.
 On an existing OpenStack deployment, we created a virtual infrastructure on which to deploy our own cloud, consisting of multiple RHEL nodes, virtual networking, routing, and security.
 With the infrastructure in place, we used Docker with Kolla-Ansible to orchestrate our deployment.

 In response to a community-request for album shuffle mode, I submitted a pull request to the Shuttle Github repo.
-This pull request was merged into the main development branch and the feature added the ability for users to shuffle whole albums rather than individual songs.
+This pull request was accepted and merged, providing the ability for users to shuffle by album rather than individual song.

 AUFoodTrax was an Android app for crowdsourcing reports of food truck locations on Auburn's campus.
 The app consisted of an interactive map for easy reporting and locating of trucks.
 Backing the app was a Spring Framework REST service and a MongoDB instance, both living in Microsoft Azure.